Inspired Minds: Summer Camp Digital Strategy

 Impact & Key Outcomes:

-This project demonstrated how data, UX, SEO, and social strategy work together as one system.
-We identified where users were dropping out of the funnel, restored lost search visibility, strengthened local keyword presence, and aligned social media strategy with actual parent behaviour.
-The final recommendations provided Inspired Minds with a sustainable framework to grow summer camp registrations through digital performance.
+This project demonstrated that digital growth for a small arts business is not the result of any single tactic, but the product of data, UX, SEO, and social strategy working together as one system.
+By identifying where users were dropping out of the funnel, restoring lost search visibility, strengthening local keyword presence, and aligning social media strategy with actual parent behavior, the analysis produced a set of targeted recommendations designed to help Inspired Minds sustainably grow summer camp registrations through improved digital performance.

 Final Takeaway:

-This case study focuses on reflecting on working at the intersection of data, design and human behaviour.
-It shows how analytics can be used not just to measure performance but also to shape clearer, faster, and more trustworthy digital experiences for real users.
+This case study reflects on working at the intersection of data, design, and human behavior, demonstrating how analytics can be used not only to measure performance but to shape clearer, faster, and more trustworthy digital experiences for real users.